MajiinZ/KillrsGenetics/README.md

-🌱 KillrsGenetics — Kotlin Multiplatform E-Commerce App This is a Kotlin Multiplatform (KMP) project designed for KillrsGenetics, a secure and modern e-commerce solution tailored for selling premium genetics (specialized seeds and merchandise).
-Built using Kotlin's cross-platform capabilities, this project targets:
+🌱 KillrsGenetics — Kotlin Multiplatform E-Commerce App

+KillrsGenetics is a secure, modern e-commerce platform built using Kotlin Multiplatform (KMP).
+Designed for the sale of premium genetics—including specialized seeds and branded merchandise—this cross-platform project emphasizes performance, privacy, and a seamless shopping experience.

+Built with Kotlin's robust cross-platform capabilities, KillrsGenetics targets:

-✅ Android (via Jetpack Compose)
+✅ Android (Jetpack Compose)

 ✅ Desktop (Compose Multiplatform)

+✅ Web (WASM, in progress)

-✅ Server (Ktor Backend with Firebase integration)
+✅ Server (Ktor backend with Firebase integration)

+---

 📦 Project Structure

 composeApp/

-Contains shared UI and business logic for Android and Desktop clients using JetBrains Compose Multiplatform.
+UI and business logic for Android and Desktop.

-commonMain/ – Shared Kotlin code across all targets.

-Platform-specific folders (androidMain/, desktopMain/, etc.) for target-dependent implementations.
+Built with JetBrains Compose Multiplatform.

+Uses shared view models and design components.

 shared/

-The primary shared module between all platforms.
-You can place core domain models, network logic, and utilities here.
+Core logic, models, networking, and utilities.

-Most development occurs in commonMain/.
+Most development takes place in commonMain/.

-Extend with androidMain/, iosMain/, or other folders for target-specific code when needed.
+Platform-specific extensions (e.g., androidMain/, desktopMain/) override shared behavior when necessary.

 server/

-This module houses the Ktor backend, which manages authentication, email orders, and integrates with Firebase.
+Ktor-based backend with integration for:

+Firebase Authentication

+Secure order handling

+Email-based order notifications

-🔒 This folder contains sensitive backend logic and will not be made public.
+> 🔒 Note: This folder contains sensitive backend logic and is not publicly available.

+---

 🔐 Key Features

-Secure User Auth – Supports sign-in with Google using Firebase Authentication.
+Secure Firebase Authentication
+Supports Google Sign-In for streamlined user access.

+Real-Time Inventory Management
-Real-Time Inventory – Admins can update product stock directly via the Firebase Console.
+Admins can adjust product stock via Firebase Console.

-Custom Order Emails – On purchase, admins receive detailed emails with order content and preferred shipping.
+Automated Order Notifications
+Purchases trigger custom order emails to admin with detailed order data.

+Shared Codebase
-Shared UI & Logic – Built for efficiency with a shared Kotlin codebase across Android and Desktop clients.
+UI and logic are shared across Android and Desktop for consistency and maintainability.

-Modular Architecture – Inspired by multi-module clean architecture principles.
+Modular Architecture
+Project structure follows clean architecture principles, separating concerns across modules like feature/, data/, navigation/, and di/.

+---

-🚀 Goals & Vision
+🚀 Vision

-KillrsGenetics aims to provide a trustworthy and discreet shopping experience for customers interested in premium genetics.
-This application prioritizes security, reliability, and cross-platform reach, making it accessible on both mobile and desktop platforms with a consistent experience.
+KillrsGenetics is committed to delivering a trusted, discreet, and cross-platform shopping experience tailored for customers in the premium genetics market.
+The app is built with security-first practices and optimized for reliability on both mobile and desktop environments.

+---

 🛠️ Tech Stack

-Kotlin Multiplatform
+Kotlin Multiplatform (KMP)

 JetBrains Compose Multiplatform

-Ktor for backend APIs

-Firebase for authentication and data handling
+Ktor (Backend APIs)

+Firebase (Authentication, Realtime DB, Storage)

 Google Sign-In

-Modular Architecture following clean coding practices
+Modular, multi-layer architecture (inspired by clean architecture practices)

+---

 📚 Based On

-While the app draws architectural guidance from Stefan Jovanovic’s Kotlin Multiplatform eCommerce course, it has been customized extensively to meet the unique branding, security, and operational needs of KillrsGenetics.
+This project is influenced by Stefan Jovanovic’s Kotlin Multiplatform eCommerce course, but has been significantly customized to support the unique branding, operational needs, and privacy considerations of KillrsGenetics.

-Check out the Kotlin Multiplatform Docs
+---

 🧪 In Progress

-This project is still under active development.
-The following features are planned:
+Development is active.
+Planned upcoming features include:

-🔄 Payment gateway integration (Stripe, Coinbase Commerce)
+🔄 Payment Gateway Integration (Stripe, Coinbase Commerce)

-📦 Order tracking system
+📦 Order Tracking System

-📱 iOS version using Swift + Kotlin Multiplatform
+📱 iOS Support using Swift + Kotlin Multiplatform

-🧠 Advanced filtering and search experience
+🧠 Advanced Filtering & Search

-🧾 Admin analytics dashboard
+📊 Admin Analytics Dashboard

+🧾 Printable Invoices & Receipts

+---

 🙌 Contributions

-This is a private-use, branded project and not accepting public contributions at this time.
-However, feel free to fork or explore for learning purposes.
+This is a private, branded project and not accepting outside contributions at this time.
+However, you are welcome to explore or fork the project for educational purposes only.

+---

 📄 License

-Private Use Only — All rights reserved to KillrsGenetics.
-Not for commercial redistribution or unauthorized resale.
+Private Use Only
+All rights reserved to KillrsGenetics.
+Commercial redistribution or unauthorized resale is strictly prohibited.